Thoregon/Thoregon/doc/spec.md

     - components    ... directory for all components (it may also be available in services)
     - matter        ... persistent entities
     - schema        ... schemas for entities
+    - dddd          ... tru4D specs
-    - dddd          ... bounded contexts
+        - ctx       ... bounded contexts
+        - events
+        - commands
+        - actions
+        - aggregates
     - user          ... the current authenticated user (if so)

 - matter
     - components    ... component descriptors which will be installed/uninstalled interactive
+    - dddd          ... command & event store
+        - events
-    -
+        - commands
+    - collections from bounded context gets a top level entry

 Interfaces available on universe